Adventure into Fear (franchise): Development

 In May 2019, after all of Marvel's Netflix television series were cancelled by that service, Marvel Television announced that two new series based on Ghost Rider and the siblings Daimon and Ana Helstrom had been ordered straight-to-series by Hulu, which had recently become majority-controlled by Marvel's parent company Disney.
 The intention was to build an interconnected universe between the two series in a similar fashion to the world created for Marvel's Netflix shows, telling standalone stories that would not cross over with the Marvel Cinematic Universe.
 A series based on Ghost Rider had been rumored at Marvel Television since the character appeared on their ABC series Agents of S.H.I.E.L.D., but the company did not want to make a spin-off series for the character at ABC because they wanted the series to be more mature than that network would allow; Hulu's series Castle Rock is closer to the tone that Marvel intended for Ghost Rider, so the studio began discussions with Hulu about expanding their slate at the service beyond the young adult series Runaways.
-Marvel initially referred to the two series as the cornerstone of the "Spirits of Vengeance", with Loeb adding that they were moving into a new, "chilling" corner of the Marvel Universe.
-Luna's Ghost Rider was initially reported to be a "completely new iteration of the character in no way connected to the 'Agents of S.H.I.E.L.D.' storyline", though Jeph Loeb would later say that the series would "acknowledge what has happened in the past", however it would not be a spin-off of Agents of S.H.I.E.L.D..
+Marvel initially referred to the two series as the cornerstone of the "Spirits of Vengeance", with Marvel Television head Jeph Loeb adding that they were moving into a new, "chilling" corner of the Marvel Universe.
+Luna's Ghost Rider was initially reported to be a "completely new iteration of the character" not connected to his appearance on Agents of S.H.I.E.L.D., though Loeb would later say that the series would "acknowledge what has happened in the past"; the Ghost Rider series was not planned to be a spin-off of Agents of S.H.I.E.L.D.